-4.4.2 Do payment practices vary across regions, counties, and/or geographic areas?
+Do payment practices vary across regions, counties, and/or geographic areas?

-☑ No, the practices do not vary across areas ;.

-Yes, the practices vary across areas.
+- [x] No, the practices do not vary across areas. - [] Yes, the practices vary across areas.
 Describe:

+4.4.3 Payment practices supporting equal access

-4.4.3 Describe how Lead Agencies' payment practices described in subsection 4.4 support equal access to a full range of providers.
+Describe how Lead Agencies' payment practices described in subsection 4.4 support equal access to a full range of providers.

 65% of Maryland families were issued child care scholarships where the reimbursement rate and the assigned parental copay did not cover the provider's tuition.
 Maryland increased provider reimbursement up to the 60th percentile on November 23, 2020, this change increased financial support provided to providers.
-In order for Maryland to achieve payment practices that support equal access to a full range of providers, Maryland must continue to increase the provider reimbursement rates.
-Maryland is currently in the planning phase for increasing income rates up to the 65th percentile based on the March 2020 MRS.
+On May 23, 2022, Maryland increased provider reimbursement up to the 70th percentile.
+In order for Maryland to achieve payment practices that support equal access to a full range of providers, Maryland must continue to increase the provider reimbursement rates and continue to implement policies or procedures that increase continuity of payment, for example, payment during Emergency Closures and paying up to 60 absences per calendar year.